-Following the Experience section, Marshalls applicants fill out information for education, skill sets, and references.
+Following the Experience section, applicants fill out information for education, skill sets, and references.
 The Education section includes data fields for both high school and college histories.
 Provide names of institutions, grades completed, graduation status, and degree or diploma received.
-Below the section for Education, Marshalls provides a number of checkboxes for applicants to divulge special or relevant skills to the job desired.
-Beneath the checkboxes, workers may list any special training or experiences beneficial to performing the responsibilities of the potential job.
+Below the section for education information, Marshalls provides a number of checkboxes for applicants to divulge special or relevant skills to desired job titles.
+Beneath the checkboxes, workers may list any special training or experiences beneficial to performing the responsibilities of each potential job.

-References and Security sections round out the Marshalls job request form.
-Applicants may provide up to three references of no familial relation, including name, telephone number, and address.
+References and Security sections round out the job request form.
+Applicants may provide up to three references of no familial relation, including names, telephone numbers, and addresses.
 Job seekers must indicate whether Marshalls managers may contact the references listed.
 If not, applicants must explain why on the line provided.
 The Security section of the application asks for criminal history dating back seven years.
-Applicants possessing a criminal history other than minor traffic violations must provide explanations for each offense.
+Applicants possessing criminal histories other than minor traffic violations must provide explanations for offenses.
 The final question in the Security section asks whether applicants ever took or stole merchandise or property on-the-job or in general.
 If yes, applicants must divulge why.
-Before certifying the form with a signature agreeing to terms, applicants should ensure all information stands as correct as possible.
+Before certifying the form with a signature agreeing to terms, applicants should ensure information stands as correct as possible.
 Upon reviewing the application, sign and date the document and submit the form to a desired Marshalls department store.

 Marshalls Entry-Level Positions and Salary Information

 Job hopefuls lacking previous job experience may take interest in Marshalls jobs.
 Hiring managers with the department store chain often prefer young workers looking to gain experience in the retail industry.
-In most areas, Marshalls hires workers 16 and older.
-When starting out, entry-level workers generally earn pay near minimum wage.
-Marshalls typically increases wages with experience.
-Department store jobs with Marshalls:
+In most areas, the retailer hires workers 16 and older.
+When starting out, entry-level personnel generally earn pay near minimum wage.
+Pay typically increases with experience.
+Available department store jobs include: